kleinesfilmroellchen/spcasm/doc/src/errors.md

 To solve this error, it doesn't hurt to look at [the SPC700 reference](reference/README.md).

-### spcasm::invalid_arch_macro
+### spcasm::invalid_arch_directive

 ```
   × Unknown architecture `65c816` specified
    ╭─[examples/errors/unsupported-arch.spcasm:1:1]
  1 │ arch 65c816
    · ─────┬─────
-   ·      ╰── `arch` macro
+   ·      ╰── `arch` directive
    ╰────
-  help: spcasm supports `arch` macros for compatibility with the Asar multi-architecture assembler.
-This macro specifies that the architecture of the assembly source is not (completely) SPC700, therefore spcasm cannot assemble this file.
+  help: spcasm supports `arch` directives for compatibility with the Asar multi-architecture assembler.
+This directive specifies that the architecture of the assembly source is not (completely) SPC700, therefore spcasm cannot assemble this file.
 ```

-See [valid_arch_macro](#spcasmvalidarchmacro); when compiling files originally targeted at Asar this error detects early when you are trying to compile non-SPC700 assembly.
+See [valid_arch_directive](#spcasmvalidarchdirective); when compiling files originally targeted at Asar this error detects early when you are trying to compile non-SPC700 assembly.

 ### spcasm::invalid_constant